m3g/BlockAverage.jl/README.md

 ![corrleated1.png](./docs/images/correlated1.png)

-The error of the estimate of the mean is, now, dependent on the block size, and we cannot see any convergence of the error, indicating that the sampling is not enough to obtain a reliable estimate:
+The error of the estimate of the mean is, now, dependent on the block size, and we cannot see any convergence of the error, indicating that the sampling is not enough to obtain a reliable estimate of the mean value of `x`:

 ```julia
 julia> avg, err, sizes = block_average(x);